rumblefishdev/jsonrpc-proxy/README.md

 Big picture of what proxy does goes as follows:

-1. Keep a list of URL of out Parity node in DynamoDB.
-There is also a special URL, which we call *leader* which points to Infura.
+1. A list of URL of out Parity node should be kept in DynamoDB.
+There is also a special URL called *leader* that points to Infura.

-2. Every 60 seconds run `eth_getBlockNumber` on each of the nodes from the list.
+2. `eth_getBlockNumber` should be run on each of the nodes from the list every 60 seconds.
 The result is compared with the *leader*.
 For the node to be deemed healthy it has to respond and be no more than 10 blocks behind Infura.
 The *health status* of each node is saved to DynamoDB.

 3. Change of health status of any node triggers regeneration of proxy config.
 Proxy config is simply an nginx `.conf` file that configures an upstream service which load-balances load between our nodes.
-In an event than none of our nodes is healthy the generated config proxies all requests to Infura as a fallback.
-The config is file uploaded to S3 bucket.
+If none of our nodes is healthy the generated config proxies all requests to Infura as a fallback.
+The config file is uploaded to S3 bucket.

-4. Uploading config file to S3 bucket triggers update of ECS Service than runs *nginx* container with generated config.
+4. Uploading config file to S3 bucket triggers update of ECS Service that runs *nginx* container with generated config.

 ### Monitoring nodes

-The upside of using AWS services is that out-of-box they come with default metrics.
+The upside of using AWS services is that they come with default metrics out-of-box.

 #### Requests per second